Lamblador/Yb_OLED_Dataset/README.md

-# Yb_OLED_Dataset
+# Ytterbium based OLED dataset
-Ytterbium based organic light-emitting diode dataset was built.
-Regression and other ML models was tried on it with LightAutoML.
+This repository contain ytterbium based organic light-emitting diode dataset with data of emitter material used, OLED performance and material characteristics.
+LightAutoML regression was used to predict EQE, ECE and Max.
+Irradiance of the OLED.

+Work done by Koshelev Daniil from Faculty of the Material Sciecne, Lomonosov MSU (Moscow, Russia).